-ETFs allow you to invest your money in a range of assets rather than focussing your investments on one or two firms.
-To find out more, take a look at our guide to ETFs.
+Exchange-traded funds (ETFs) allow you to invest your money in a variety of assets rather than focusing your investments in one or two firms.

-ETFs are a fairly accessible way of entering the market and function in a similar way to normal stocks.
+ETFs are a very accessible way of entering the market and function in a similar way to normal stocks.
 They are often seen as a more straightforward, and less risky, way of investing your money.
-Trusting your money to a collection of assets makes your investment more resilient to the fluctuations of the market.
+Trusting your money to a collection of assets makes your investment more resilient to the individual fluctuations within the market.

-If you are a newcomer to the investment world, ETFs may be something to consider, and due to cocoa’s popularity, there is no shortage of ETFs to choose from.
+If you are a newcomer to the investment world, ETFs may be something to consider.
+Here’s the one that’s exclusively focused on cocoa:

 - ETFs allow access to a larger and more diverse area of the cocoa industry at competitive prices.

 - ETFs are often seen as a safer choice for investments, especially if you are a newcomer.